amandasposito/amandasposito.github.io/_drafts/2021-01-05-macro-ecto-custom-on-conflict.md

 ### The unquote

 The [unquote](https://hexdocs.pm/elixir/Kernel.SpecialForms.html#unquote/1) macro is responsible for injecting an AST expression into the AST.
-On the "Metaprogramming Elixir" book, Chris McCord says:
+In the "Metaprogramming Elixir" book, Chris McCord says:

 > You can think of quote/unquote as string interpolation for code.
 If you were building up a string and needed to inject the value of a variable into that string, you would interpolate it.
 The same goes when constructing an AST.
 We use quote to begin generating an AST and unquote to inject values from an outside context.
 This allows the outside bound variables, expression and block, to be injected directly into our if ! transformation.